kinoite/xcer/README.md

 > [!WARNING]
 > Xcer is currently in an **alpha stage** of development.

-Xcer is a complete package manager ecosystem for Neutronized Linux that is meant to replace the deprecated hoshipkg.
+Xcer is a complete package manager ecosystem for Xeronic Linux that is meant to replace the deprecated hoshipkg.
 It includes a command-line client (`xcli`), a package build tool (`xcbuild`), and a simple repository.

 ## Features